Yes, seriously, there are women who are making money right now selling their breast milk!

 Breast milk is in great demand as there are huge benefits in it for newborn babies.

-- Breast milk is believed to reduce the risk of necrotising enterocolitis, which is the most common cause of gastro-intestinal related deaths in newborns.
+- Breast milk is believed to reduce the risk of necrotising enterocolitis, which is the most common cause of gastro-intestinal related deaths in newborns (particularly those babies who are born prematurely)

-- Breast milk also contains antibodies which help prevent infection and important nutrients for the babies health.
+- Breast milk also contains antibodies, which help prevent infection and important nutrients for the baby’s health

 The ‘healthy’ ingredients contained in formula milk are man-made and therefore don’t have the healthy natural nutrients that breast milk does.